Tesla (TSLA) Q1 2025 earnings summary

 Q1 2025 earnings summary

-Q1 2025 revenue declined 9% year-over-year to $19.34B, with net income down 71% to $409M, driven by lower vehicle deliveries and reduced average selling prices, partially offset by growth in energy and services segments.
+Q1 2025 revenue declined 9% year-over-year to $19.34B, with net income attributable to common stockholders of $409M, down 70% year-over-year, driven by lower vehicle deliveries and reduced average selling prices, partially offset by growth in energy and services segments.

-Energy storage business achieved record gross profit and revenue, with deployments reaching 10.4 GWh, up 154% year-over-year.
+Energy storage business achieved record gross profit and revenue, with deployments reaching 10.4 GWh, up 154% year-over-year, and Powerwall 3 supply constrained due to strong demand.

 Financial highlights

-Other income dropped $472M sequentially, primarily due to Bitcoin mark-to-market losses and FX remeasurement.
+Other income dropped $472M sequentially, mainly from Bitcoin mark-to-market losses and FX remeasurement.

 Outlook and guidance

-Production of more affordable models is on track to start in H1 2025, leveraging current and next-gen platforms, with ramp-up possibly slower than initially hoped.
+Production of more affordable models is on track to start in H1 2025, leveraging current and next-gen platforms, with ramp-up expected to be slightly slower due to industry turmoil.

-Robotaxi pilot in Austin is set for June, with volume production scheduled for 2026 and millions of autonomous vehicles targeted for the second half of 2026.
+Robotaxi pilot launch in Austin is planned for June, with volume production scheduled for 2026 and millions of autonomous vehicles expected by the second half of next year.

-Capital expenditures expected to exceed $10B in 2025, with ongoing investments in autonomy, AI, and global manufacturing expansion.
+Capital expenditures for 2025 are expected to exceed $10B, reflecting ongoing investments in autonomy, AI, and global manufacturing expansion.

 Latest events from Tesla